lukenovak/cs3500-software-dev-sp21/Snarl/Planning/plan.md

 is visible to the players and any items that may be on the tile.
 For now, that would just be the key item but could be expanded in the future.
 When a player character moves to the `key`, the `Game` will notice the move and make the Locked Door `Tile` into an Unlocked Door `Tile`.
+Because players should not be able to see the whole dungeon/room, Tiles will also be marked as `visible` or `obscured`.

 A rough order of operations as shown in our diagram works as follows:
 1. The player starts the game, and a `Game` is created.
 The `Dungeon` and `Mobs` are generated